 Step 1: Choose first vertex as source.
 Step 2: Compute the shortest path to all other vertices on a path consisting of k edges 0 <= k <= V where V is number of vertices.
 This is a simple dp problem which can be computed by the recursive solution dp[k][v] = min(dp[k][v], dp[k-1][u] + weight(u,v) where v is the destination and the edge(u,v) should belong to E Step 3: For each vertex calculate max(dp[n][v]-dp[k][v])/(n-k) where 0<=k<=n-1 Step 4: The minimum of the values calculated above is the required answer.

-Please refer solution of problem 9.2 here for proof that above steps find minimum average weight.
+Please refer to the solution of problem 9.2 here for proof that the above steps find minimum average weight.

 Here the graph with no cycle will return value as -1.

 Introduction to Algorithms Third Edition page 681 by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein

 This article is contributed by Ayush Jha.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.